-- A housing authority received a federal loan to construct apartments for low income households.
+• A housing authority received a federal loan to construct apartments for low income households.
 As a condition of the loan, the authority is required to make a certain percentage of apartments available to low income households for the next 15 years.
-The housing authority should report loan balance on the SEFA for the duration of this requirement.
-(We recommend consulting with the lender about its expectations for reporting loan balances.) - A university has established a federal revolving loan fund and makes loans to students to help them pay for school expenses.
+The housing authority should report the loan balance on the SEFA for the duration of this requirement.
+(We recommend consulting with the lender about its expectations for reporting loan balances.)

+- A university has established a federal revolving loan fund and makes loans to students to help them pay for school expenses.
 The federal agency sponsoring the loan program requires the university to comply with continuing requirements such as default prevention, billing and collection, deferments, cancelations, fund liquidity, and borrower exit counseling. - A city purchased equipment with loan funds and is required to maintain capital asset records and conduct physical inventories of the equipment in the years following the purchase.

-Exceptions to the Rule:
+Exceptions to the rule:

-• UPDATED: EPA Drinking Water State Revolving Fund (CFDA 66.468) and Clean Water State Revolving Fund (CFDA 66.458).
+• UPDATED: EPA Clean Water State Revolving Fund (CFDA 66.458).

 The EPA has stated in the Compliance Supplement (see IV.
-Other Information) that subrecipients receiving loans under these two programs should only report project expenditures incurred during the audit period because it considers these subawards, not direct federal loans.
-For these programs, the loan reporting requirements of 2 CFR sections 200.502(b) or (d) do not apply when calculating the amount of federal funds expended.
+Other Information) that subrecipients receiving loans under this program (66.458) should only report project expenditures incurred (see update on timing of SEFA reporting below) because it considers it a subaward, not direct federal loan.
+For this program, the loan reporting requirements of 2 CFR sections 200.502(b) or (d) do not apply when calculating the amount of federal funds expended.
 In other words, loan balances are not reported.

-CAUTION: EPA further stated in the Compliance Supplement that to achieve consistency in meeting program requirements and eliminate the possibility of over-reporting information under the Federal Funding Accountability and Transparency Act ("FFATA" or "Transparency Act"), the State DWSRF and State CWSRF programs must use the same group of loans for purposes of meeting federal cross-cutting, single audit, procurement, and Transparency Act reporting requirements.
-EPA refers to this as "Equivalency".
-The State awarding agency, WA Department of Health (DOH) for DWSRF, and WA Department of Ecology (DOE) for CWSRF, makes the determinations as to which awards it will use for equivalency purposes (note that WA Department of Health refers to equivalency as FFATA).
-Only those awards deemed equivalent (by DOE), or FFATA (by DOH) are reported on the SEFA, regardless of the funding source.
-Please contact your awarding agency if you are unclear whether or not your award is an equivalency project or being reported as FFATA.
-You can also submit a HelpDesk request with our Office for assistance.
+CAUTION: EPA further stated in the Compliance Supplement that to achieve consistency in meeting program requirements and eliminate the possibility of over-reporting information under the Federal Funding Accountability and Transparency Act ("FFATA" or "Transparency Act"), the State CWSRF program must use the same group of loans for purposes of meeting federal crosscutting, single audit, procurement, and Transparency Act reporting requirements.
+EPA refers to this as "Equivalency", which is an option states can use to streamline program implementation.
+The State awarding agency for CWSRF, WA Department of Ecology (DOE), makes the determination as to which awards it will use for equivalency purposes.
+See below for more detailed information about DOE awards.
+Only those awards deemed equivalent (by DOE) are reported on the SEFA, regardless of the funding source.
+Entities should refer to their awarding documents and/or consult with their awarding agency if they are unclear whether or not their award is an equivalency project or being reported as FFATA.
+A HelpDesk request may be submitted with our Office for assistance.